voycey/Salesforce-Enterprise-API-CakePHP-2.x-Plugin/README.md

 CakePHP Salesforce Enterprise Plugin
 =========================
-A plugin that allows access to CakePHP CRUD methods for Salesforce Enterprise Entities.
+A plugin and datasource that allows access to salesforce via CakePHP CRUD methods for Salesforce Enterprise Entities.

-Contact me for affordable pricing (Certainly much less than it would cost for you to code it yourself) and more information about this Plugin at hello@danielvoyce.com
+I have decided to release this as Open Source as we are moving away from this method, I can offer basic support for this, if you have any alterations to make please submit a pull request and ill merge it in when I can!

 ***
 @Requires Force.com / Developer Force PHP Toolkit